-- at least cover the requirements described in Chapter 3.1, - have been approved at the highest executive level in the company.
+- at least cover the requirements described in charter 3.1 - have been approved at the highest executive level in the company.

-The aim of the policy obligation is to ensure that the company is aware of its responsibility, and that its actions respect the requirements described in 3.1 (that is, requirements for human rights, labor law, the environment and anti-corruption).
-The policy obligation must also ensure that the responsibility is supported in the operation.
-The policy obligation must also be available to business partners and other stakeholders connected with the company's operation.
+The aim of the policy obligation is to enture the the company is aware of its responsibility, and that its actions respect the requirements described in 3.1 (that is requirements for human rights, labor law, the environment and anti-corruption).
+The policy obligation must also enture that the responsibility is supported in the operation.
+The policy obligation must also be available to business partners and over stakeholders connected with the company's operation.

-A policy obligation is a publicly available declaration of intent (i.e. available for both internal and external actors), that describes the company's responsibilities, obligations, and expectations regarding the requirements described in 3.1.
+A policy obligation is a publicly available declaration of intent (i.e. available for both internal and external actors), that describes the collegators responsibilities, obligations, and expectations regarding the requirements described in 3.1.
 The obligation applies to both the company's own operation and the supplier chain, as well as in other business relations.
-The company's obligations concerning the requirements described in 3.1 can be expressed in one single policy or in several separate policies.
-It can also be integrated into one or more of the company's policy documents, such as its own code of conduct and in a code of conduct for suppliers.
-In order for the policy obligation to be effective within the company's organisation, it must be adopted by the highest executive level.
+The company's obligations concerning the requirements described in 3.1 can be expressed in one single policy or in several separate policies it can also be integrated into one or more of the company's policy documents, such as its own code of conductance at a code of conduct for suppliers.
+In order for the policy obligation to be effective within the company's obligation, it must be adopted by the highest executive level.